a8775/BitSet.ts/README.md

 TypeScript implementation of a bitset data structure that compactly stores bits.
 This is Node.js implementation, will not work in a browser without modyfications.

+BitSet implementation is based on Uint8Array: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays.
+The bit position in the array is calculated in the following way:
+-select a byte in the array: `buf[n/8]`
+-select a bit in the selected byte: `0x01 << (n % 8)`
+Bytes are in little-endian order, the least significiant bits are positioned in lower bytes: https://en.wikipedia.org/wiki/Endianness

 Warning: the size of BitSet has to be multiply of 8

 ## Can I use it?